Table of Contents

 See media coverage of the vaccine distribution.

 Please come visit our residents.
-Dedicated visitation spaces are available for your visit and weather permitting you may hold your visitation outside.
+Due to our configuration of our building, you may not be allowed to visit your loved one in resident rooms.
+However, visitation spaces are available for your visit and weather permitting you may hold your visitation outside.
 Please notice additional guidelines regarding your visits.
 These guidelines are put in place to protect your family member or friend, as well as all of our residents and staff.

 - Although not necessary, it may be helpful to scheduled through our Activities Department.